Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 * For my "Rescue Stories" page, the images are linked through my css file rather than directly in my html.
 I researched how to provide an "alt" text to ensure accessibility and found the answer here https://stackoverflow.com/questions/4216035/css-background-image-alt-attribute.

-* The Rescue Centres page when viewed on an Ipad/tablet may appear stretched, on large devices I wished to show 3 centres side by side, stacked on mobile and then
+* The Rescue Centres page feels slightly out of proportion on medium devices, on large devices I wished to show 3 centres side by side, stacked on mobile and then
   2 side by side on medium devices.
 To do this I felt I would have to break my content into 3 rows of 2, but then I could not get the 3 x 3 on larger devices.
 If I chose to do it this way then the large view was very distorted so I made the decision to keep it as is.